sav-che/TL-2/Authors/Braendlein, Karl {std. Braendlein}.md

-> [!cite] BHL link: this entry starts at [page 5](https://www.biodiversitylibrary.org/item/103861#page/15/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 5](https://www.biodiversitylibrary.org/page/33266312) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Braendlein, Karl (1880-?), German (Bavarian) chemist, educated at the Gymnasium of Schweinfurt 1889-1898, studied chemistry at the universities of München and Erlangen as well as at the München Polytechnikum, examination for teaching chemistry 1903, on active service at München 1903-1904, subsequently teacher at various private schools, worked on his thesis at the University of Erlangen 1905-1906, Dr. phil.
-Erlangen 1906. (*Braendlein*).
+Erlangen 1906.
+**Abbreviated name**: *Braendlein*

 #### Herbarium and types